rtp-aws/devpost_aws_disaster_response/captainslog.md

 to look into it.
 See NC147_DAVIS_DR_20220114Z0620.jpg vs NC147_DAVIS_DR_20220114Z0625.jpg.
 Prior to this the camera was pointed almost perfectly.

+I added some additional cameras in case they change view.

+### adjusted camera webscape cron

+adjusted cameras to not pull overnight

 ### matlab sample

 I also got an update last night regarding a call to help on the matlab code.